ideacrew/ideacrew-website/src/pages/careers.md

 ---
 layout: ../layouts/CareersLayout.astro
+seo:
   title: Careers
   description: Join our team and help build the future of healthcare technology
 hero:
   heading: Join Our Team
   description: We're looking for talented individuals who are passionate about making a difference in healthcare technology.
 At IdeaCrew, you'll work on meaningful projects that impact millions of lives while growing your career alongside industry experts.